Asking Questions

 When do clinical trials become relevant?

-Are you thinking of his treatment with a palliative or curative care approach?
+Are you taking a palliative or curative care approach to his care?

 How open-minded are you regarding nutritional supplements and alternative treatments?